Basecamp Wilderness Camp: Our full report

 - Directions

-- Access is via Ol Seki/Naboisho airstrip with a transfer time of around thirty minutes, depending on whether you stop for game-viewing.
+- Access is via Ol Seki/Naboisho airstrip with a transfer time of around fifteen minutes, depending on whether you stop for game-viewing.

 - Accessible by